theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 ---

 This article shows how to operate Xtract Universal with load balancing.<br>
-In this context, load balancing refers to distributing the network traffic caused by Xtract Universal to multiple Windows servers.
+In this context, load balancing means to distribute the network traffic across multiple Windows servers to avoid server overloads.

 ### About Load Balancing

 In today's highly interconnected world, a load balancer is a crucial tool for managing traffic effectively.

-The process of load balancing involves distributing network traffic across multiple servers to avoid server overloads.
-When distributing it is necessary to use a load balancer between different Windows servers running Xtract Universal.
+When distributing network traffic caused by Xtract Universal it is necessary to use a load balancer between different Windows servers that run Xtract Universal.

 Typical use cases for load balancing include:
 - Improved Performance: By distributing network traffic across multiple Xtract Universal servers, a load balancer can significantly improve the performance of your network.